mylofi/local-data-lock/README.md

 ### How does it work?

-The main direct dependency of this library is [**WebAuthn-Local-Client**](https://github.com/mylofi/webauthn-local-client), which utilizes the browser's [WebAuthn API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Authentication_API) for managing biometric passkeys entirely in the local client (zero servers).
+One direct dependency of this library is [**WebAuthn-Local-Client**](https://github.com/mylofi/webauthn-local-client), which utilizes the browser's [WebAuthn API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Authentication_API) for managing biometric passkeys entirely in the local client (zero servers).

-The cryptographic keypair the library generates, is attached securely to a passkey (via its `userHandle` field), which is protected by the authenticator/device.
-The library also stores meta-data entries for these passkeys in the device's [`LocalStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) -- specifically, the public-key info for the passkey itself, which is necessary for **verifying** subsequent passkey authentication responses.
+The cryptographic keypair the library generates, is attached securely to a passkey, which is protected by the authenticator/device.
+The library also stores meta-data entries for these passkeys -- specifically, the public-key info for the passkey itself, which is necessary for **verifying** subsequent passkey authentication responses.

 **NOTE:** This public-key for a passkey is *NOT* in any way related to the crytographic keypair, which **Local Data Lock** does not persist anywhere on the device (only kept in memory).
 It's *only* used for authentication verification -- protecting against MitM attacks against the authenticator.
 Verification defaults *on*, but can be skipped by passing `verify: false` as an option to the `getLockKey()` method.

+The client-side storage location (for passkey account metadata) that **Local Data Lock** uses, is [configurable (defaults to IndexedDB)](#configuring-client-side-storage).

 ### Security vs Convenience